Search TwitterFacebookInstagram

 Design and Technology gives young people the skills and abilities to engage positively with the designing and manufacturing world and to harness the benefits of technology.
 Students learn how products and systems are designed and manufactured; how to be innovative and make creative use of a variety of resources, including digital technologies, to improve the world around them.

-Our Design and Technology curriculum focuses on developing practical skills within key material areas, allowing pupils to learn about industry standards and manufactured products with high quality outcomes.
-Pupils learn about commercial processes and careers in related industries, as well as developing core transferable skills, such as collaboration and communication.
-Pupils get to grips with using current technologies and consider the impact of future technological developments.
+Our Design and Technology curriculum focuses on developing practical skills within key material areas, allowing students to learn about industry standards and manufactured products with high quality outcomes.
+Students learn about commercial processes and careers in related industries, as well as developing core transferable skills, such as collaboration and communication.
+Students get to grips with using current technologies and consider the impact of future technological developments.

 Content1V1